nerotul/RTS/README.md

 # RTS
 The game is a single player RTS prototype, which objective is to eliminate all enemies on the map.
+Developed with Unreal Engine 4.27

 ## Main features
 - RTS-style controls and UI